Send the link below via email or IMCopy

 participate on UCEAP and you will not be charged SHIP Fees.

-Be Sure you have UC System-wide selected for yoystemwide advisors information, or UC Davis to find your UC Davis Advisor inforamtion
+Be sure you have UC System-wide selected for systemwide advisors information, or UC Davis to find your UC Davis Advisor information

 Grades and units are often not posted until up to 90 days after program completion which could impact your filing of graduation paperwork with your Dean’s office.
 Prior to departure, you should communicate with your Dean’s office to prepare for how and when graduation petitions are filled and how things proceed when UCEAP grades and units post at the end of the 90-day period (i.e. conferral the following quarter post UCEAP, meaning, ou may need to file for graduation at the end of the quarter after which your program is completed, i.e. if participating in a Spring progam, you will file to graduate in Summer.